Interactive Lighting Missing in Modern VFX

 — Ben Burtt Q&A, FilmSound.org

 Hearing familiar, overused sound bites is far more common now that budgets are getting cut across the board.
 You’d think there was a broader library for the giggling children snippet used in Gladiator when Maximus was dreaming of the wheat fields.
 I hear that sound bite in nearly every other film or episodic I watch.
 The days of Ben Burtt crafting the sound of a lightsaber through experimentation have gone by the wayside.
 The days of hundreds of real extras and magical matte paintings allowing our imaginations to expand and run wild are now in the rearview mirror.
-Now replaced with cheaper digital versions which no matter how accurate the simulation, it’s still just that, a computer simulation.
+Now replaced with cheaper digital versions which no matter how accurate the simulation, it’s still just that, a computer simulation, and we can inherently spot the difference.

 Window to the Soul